christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-A recurring theme in the way the model processes the passage, the temporal sequencing of events and their relationships are present, in feature 10766 the model seems to be tracking states or conditions related to timing of events or actions.
-Feature 3402 indicating abstract temporal concepts.
-Feature 4320 might be identifying key moments in the narrative that lead to changes in the scene or characters' beliefs.
+A recurring theme in the model’s processing of the passage is its focus on temporal sequencing and how events relate to one another.
+Feature 10766 seems to track states or conditions related to the timing of events or actions, while feature 3402 appears to deal with abstract temporal concepts.
+Feature 4320 likely identifies key moments in the narrative that trigger shifts in the scene or changes in the characters’ beliefs.
+These features suggest the model has mechanisms for keeping track of when things happen and how they influence the broader context—crucial for understanding the evolving dynamics.

 <br>